 Industry 5.0 Focus

-With technology developing at a tremendous rate, Industry 5.0 isn’t so far away as experts may have predicted as recently as a few years ago.
-Just as Industries are getting a grip on Industry 4.0, exciting new developments are coming to light that already has those who are in-the-know detailing what comes next.
+With technology developing at a tremendous rate, Industry 5.0 isn’t as far away as experts may have predicted as recently as a few years ago.
+Just as Industries are getting a grip on Industry 4.0, exciting new developments are coming to light that already has those who are in the know detailing what comes next.